BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 **Nm:** Exactly, so there is no “mind of lust” actively present, but if I ask “am I free from lust?
-Well…” So now you should contemplate and try to redefine the framework of attractive by seeing it as unattractive, create a broader context of unattractive - because that is there.
+Well…” So now you should contemplate and try to redefine the framework of attractive by seeing it as unattractive, create a broader context of unattractive—because that is there.
 Just you haven’t been looking at those aspects.
 But you can only do that right when the mind is properly established; i.e. when you are not rooted in trying to get rid of things, that lazy avoidance of endurance.

 Q: Properly established means “being able to patiently endure.”

 Nm: To have not acted out of it, so that you are not gripped by lust.
-And in that frame of mind, you can contemplate - contemplate the
+And in that frame of mind, you can contemplate—contemplate the
 <span lang="pi">*asubha*</span>, contemplate the danger, all of these
 things.
 Then when the ‘activated’ lust comes back, you wouldn’t need to be asking “oh, what do I do now?”
 Because if you had sufficiently